Curriculum Methodology & Pedagogy Language Placement

 Welcome to the Basic Language Program in Portuguese!

 The Basic Language Program in Portuguese at Tulane University seeks to develop students’ communicative and intercultural competency and proficiency so that they can interact, engage, and compete in the global community.
-For Portuguese conversation practice, click here.
+For Portuguese conversation practice, visit our News & Events page to see upcoming Bate papo events.

 The objective of the Basic Language Program in Portuguese is to develop students’ communicative and intercultural competency and proficiency so that they can interact, engage, and compete in the global community.